vippsas/vipps-design-guidelines/README.md

 #### 🔥 Don’t
 * Don't create your own logo or mark or alter them in any way.
 * Don't display the Vipps logo or mark in a different or smaller size than the other payment options.

+## Vipps custom QR code
+With an agreement with Vipps, it is possible to link directly to a merchan domain by scanning a merchant URL with the camera in the Vipps app.

+### Vipps QR code frame
+Always embed your QR codes pointing to you chosen URL inside a Vipps QR code frame.
+To improve your conversion rate, the frame and QR code should be placed somewhere natural and visible in the chosen purchase flow.

+The QR code frame can be downloaded from  [insert link]

+### Custom merchant QR code
+Your QR code, embedded into a Vipps QR code frame must follow Vipps colour scheme.
+The eyeballs should be rounded.
+You may add your own logo in the center of the QR code.
+The URL in the QR code should not be too long, as it impedes readability.

+For an example, see [insert QR_code_instructions document]

 ## Using Vipps in text
 You may use text to indicate Vipps as a payment option and to promote Vipps in your marketing communication.